 Stimulant drugs speed up the nervous system.
 By speeding up the nervous system stimulant medications can make you feel jittery and speed up your heartbeat.
 Theanine might work to slow down the nervous system.
 Taking theanine along with stimulant medications might decrease the effectiveness of stimulant medications.

-- For mental performance: A single dose of 100 mg of theanine before a test has been used.
+- For memory and thinking skills (cognitive function): A single dose of 100 mg of theanine before a test has been used.
+Theanine 200 mg daily for 4 weeks has been used.
 Theanine has also been used in combination with caffeine.
 Combination doses have ranged from 30-100 mg of caffeine and 12-100 mg of theanine.

 - Borzelleca, J. F., Peters, D., and Hall, W. A 13-week dietary toxicity and toxicokinetic study with l-theanine in rats.
 Food Chem.Toxicol.
 2006;44(7):1158-1166.
 View abstract.